SitePen/remap-istanbul/README.md

 ## Usage

+For information on how to use `remap-istanbul` with common testing frameworks, please visit the [wiki](https://github.com/SitePen/remap-istanbul/wiki).

 There are three main modules that constitute the **remap-istanbul** package:

  - **lib/loadCoverage** - does the basic loading of a Istanbul JSON coverage files.
 It can "merge" several coverage files, for example if you are collecting remote coverage from other environments and combining it together.